expository/expo-format/README.md

 ## A Documentation _Convention_ and a JSON _Format_

 Most API documents are _already_ using examples to describe how the service works.
 Look at the [Twitter API](https://dev.twitter.com/rest/public), [GitHub API](https://developer.github.com/v3/), and [Facebook API](https://developers.facebook.com/docs/graph-api/reference): they all feature prominent example requests and responses.
 The Expo spec just defines how machines should process those kinds human-targeted documents.

+This repository specifies how to interpret HTML documents written by humans and extract API examples in a JSON format that is easily understood by machines.
+It is meant to be mostly compatible with the _de facto_ writing conventions already used by API documentation authors.

 ## The Spec